-- Documentation that supports the exception as detailed on the exception form just also be attached to the expense report.
+- Documentation that supports the exception as detailed on the Exception Form just also be attached to the expense report.

-The Federal Fly America Act mandates that travel sponsored by the Federal government must be on U.S. airlines.
+The federal Fly America Act mandates that travel sponsored by the federal government must be on U.S. airlines.
 One exception to this requirement is transportation provided under a bilateral or multilateral air transport agreement called “Open Skies Agreements.”
-There are currently four Open Skies Agreements that permit traveling on a European Union, Norwegian, Icelandic, Australian, Swiss or Japanese carrier under specific circumstances.
+There are currently four Open Skies Agreements that permit traveling on a European Union, Norwegian, Icelandic, Australian, Swiss, or Japanese carrier under specific circumstances.
 See: Foreign Travel Flowchart (PDF).

-The use of a U.S. air carrier is required on Department of Defense awards even when there is an Open Skies Agreement in place.
+The use of a U.S. air carrier is required on Department of Defense (DoD) awards even when there is an Open Skies Agreement in place.

 The City Pair Program is administered by U.S. General Services Administration (GSA) and offers discounted air fares to federal government travelers.
 When a GSA contracted airfare is available for the route, the Open Skies Agreements are often nullified.
-Even though NU employees cannot book travel at the GSA contracted rate, the Open Skies Agreements are still nullified.
+Even though Northwestern employees cannot book travel at the GSA contracted rate, the Open Skies Agreements are still nullified.

-For travel between the US and Switzerland, Australia or Japan on a foreign airline, a GSA Airline City Pairs Search must be performed to determine if Swiss, Australian or Japanese airlines are allowable for the specific trip.
-The search requires entry of the trip’s origin and destination and clicking on the correct button for the trip’s date (within the Federal fiscal year of October 1 – September 30).
+For travel between the U.S. and Switzerland, Australia, or Japan on a foreign airline, a GSA Airline City Pairs search must be performed to determine if Swiss, Australian or Japanese airlines are allowable for the specific trip.
+The search requires entry of the trip's origin and destination and clicking on the correct button for the trip’s date (within the federal fiscal year of October 1 – September 30).
 For more information, see GSA Airline City Pairs Search and documentation showing screenshots of results